 - The attorney fees and court costs may be paid by you or on your behalf in connection with the claim for unlawful discrimination, the claim against the United States government, or the claim under section 1862(b)(3)(A) of the Social Security Act.

-- The deduction you are claiming cannot be more than the amount of the judgment or settlement you are including in income for the tax year.
+- The deduction you are claiming can't be more than the amount of the judgment or settlement you are including in income for the tax year.

 - The judgment or settlement to which your attorney fees and court costs apply must occur after October 22, 2004.